crossplane/crossplane/design/one-pager-crd-scaling.md

   `customresource.CustomResourceStorage` represents the etcd v3 storage, which in turn embodies an etcd v3 client and that client [has][etcdv3-client-logger] a `zap.Logger`.
 These relationships reveal that we spend 448 KB of heap space for each version served of each CRD.
-That's currently rougly 5 times larger than the total amount of heap space needed to store the deserialized OpenAPI v3 schemas of `provider-jet-aws` CRDs.
+That's currently roughly 5 times larger than the total amount of heap space needed to store the deserialized OpenAPI v3 schemas of `provider-jet-aws` CRDs.
 - We allocate persistent (during the lifetime of an installed CRD) heap space